Traversing 'The Med': A Mediterranean Feast

 Location: Portimão

 Set on the estuary of the Rio Arade, Portimão was a flourishing fishing village until only 30 years ago.
 Greeks, Phoenicians and Carthaginians all plied their trade but in the 11th century the Moors arrived, and Burj Munt as it became known, never looked back.
 A gateway to the fortified town of Silves and neighbour to a coast of classic, caved beaches, Portimão fishes for a different catch these days, with its marina home to a flotilla of gently bobbing yachts, and riverfront promenade host to casual cafes and bars.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 - Morning experience: Silves Castle and Portuguese Pastry Workshop Once the capital of the Algarve’s Moorish kingdom, Silves hosts us this morning with a locally guided tour and confectionery focused workshop.
 We tour the 11th century red sandstone Castelo de Silves, whose square turrets and impenetrable ramparts loom over the town from an immense orange grove.
-This impressive castle once formed part of the wall that encircled the city and was an important defence as the residence of the Moorish kings of the Al-Garb.
+This impressive castle once formed part of the wall that encircled the city and was an important defence as the residence of the Moorish kings of the Al- Garb.
 Steeped in history, the castle has a 60-meter-deep well and a set of vaulted cisterns that still supplies the town with water.
 Occupying much of the arable land surrounding the city, the Almond tree has been a regional symbol for centuries.
 Its fruit is one of the main ingredients in the beloved Portuguese confectionery, marzipan, sculpted into shapes known locally as Doce Fino.
 This millennial art form plays a significant role in the culinary culture of Portugal.
 We join a workshop that looks at the relationship between everyday life, festivities and the development of Doce Fino.
 We get ‘hands on’ and learn the basics of the technique with the guidance of a local confectioner.
 We return to the ship for lunch, with plenty of time this afternoon to self-explore Portimão.
 Option 2 - Morning experience: Silves Castle and Portuguese Pottery Workshop The former Algarve capital of Silves hosts us this morning with a locally guided tour and pottery workshop.
 Showcasing a unique blend of heritage, culture and imagination, emphasised by will and passion, Portuguese ceramics are famous worldwide.
 We enjoy time with a local ceramicist, who welcomes us to their studio.
 They share the art of modelling clay pieces into works of art and demonstrate how to make various pieces by using the potter’s wheel and hand-working clay.
-Returning to town, we tour the 11th-century red sandstone Castelo de Silves, whose square turrets and impenetrable ramparts loom over the town from an immense orange grove.
+Returning to town, we tour the 11th -century red sandstone Castelo de Silves, whose square turrets and impenetrable ramparts loom over the town from an immense orange grove.
 This impressive castle once formed part of the wall that encircled the city and was an important defence as the residence of the Moorish kings of the Al-Garb.
 Steeped in history, the castle has a 60-metre-deep well and a set of vaulted cisterns that still supplies the town with water.
-We return to the ship for lunch, with plenty of time this afternoon to self-explore Portimão.
+We return to the ship for lunch, with plenty of time this afternoon to self- explore Portimão.
 Option 3 - Full day experience: Caminho dos Promontórios Clifftop Walk with a Winery Picnic Lunch The municipality of Lagos’s coastline is characterised by the jagged and laced appearance of a continuous line of cliffs.
-The Caminho dos Promontórios, or ‘Path of the Headlands’ Walk follows the coastline for six kilometres, between Praia do Molhe, near the mouth of the Arade River, and Praia do Paraíso, near the village of Carvoeiro.
+Their abrupt nature mesmerises those who watch the ocean from their viewpoint.
+The Caminho dos Promontórios, or ‘Path of the Headlands’ Walk follows the coastline for seven kilometres, between Praia do Molhe, near the mouth of the Arade River, and Praia do Paraíso, near the village of Carvoeiro.
 From the Ponta do Altar headland to the east, a succession of small headlands alternate with recessed beaches and coves resulting from ancient landslides, making this region of the Algarve unique.
 We follow the clifftop path to learn the geology, lithology and geomorphology, marine ecosystems and coastal vegetation that makes this coastline so scenic.
 Having worked up a thirst, we drive inland to a traditional Algarve winery.
 The demarcated region of the Algarve produces red, white, rosé and liqueur wines.
 The white and red wines are characterised by their ripe, fruity aromas and warm, velvety taste.
 We enjoy a handcrafted picnic lunch among the vines with a variety of local products to taste, along with wines from the producer, of course.

 Day 16 : Lisbon